Aire and Calder Navigation: Modernisation

 The main problem with upgrading the Wakefield branch was the dimensions of George Leather's cast iron aqueduct over the River Calder at Stanley Ferry.
 Structural analysis showed that parts of the ironwork were overloaded, and so in 1981 a new concrete aqueduct was cast by John Laing Construction Ltd, on a site a little further upstream.
 The complete structure was then pushed into position by hydraulic jacks in a six-day operation, after which the navigation was diverted over it, although the old aqueduct was left in place and can still be used.

 Although coal mining was one of the main reasons for the success of the navigation, it has also brought problems, caused by subsidence.
 In March 1988, the bank near Lemonroyd lock collapsed into St Aidan's opencast mine, which then flooded.
 A significant factor was the presence of excavations below the opencast workings where lower coal seams had previously been mined.
 The failure resulted in some 780000 cuyd of material, including the banks of the river and the canal, slipping into the workings, which then flooded to a depth of 230 ft, creating a lake which covered 250 acre.
-An act of Parliament (Aire and Calder Navigation Act 1992 (1992. c. iv), was obtained to allow 1.9 mi of new waterway to be constructed.
+The Aire and Calder Navigation Act 1992 (c. iv) was obtained to allow 1.9 mi of new waterway to be constructed.
 The original locks at Kippax and Lemonroyd were replaced by a single lock at Lemonroyd.
 Opencast mining finally resumed ten years later, after the site had been pumped out, but the coal reserves are now exhausted, and the site forms a nature reserve, with wet grasslands, reedbeds and open water covering 740 acre.